-Why don’ t you use choke, shock or prong collars in your training?
+Why don’t you use choke, shock or prong collars in your training?

 Because there’s a better way.
 When you induce pain or discomfort (such as a choking sensation) in an animal, you increase anxiety and frustration.
-Anxiety and frustration tip over very easily into fear and aggression.
+Anxiety and frustration can tip over easily into fear and aggression.
 This is not a sound way to train a dog, any more than it’s a sound way to train a giraffe or a lion!
-It is much safer (and more pleasant for the dog and owner alike) to avoid these tools as much as possible, especially since better ways have been proven faster and more effective!
+It is much safer (and more pleasant for the dog and owner alike) to avoid these tools as much as possible, especially since better ways have been proven faster and more effective.
 Increasingly, studies are showing that aggressive or aversive dog training methods can breed aggression in dogs.
-Have a look at a quick synopsis of the most recent research here: Karen Pryor Risky Training article
+Have a look at a quick synopsis of the research here: Karen Pryor Risky Training article